Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 Basic Best Beginning Practices

-On the subject of printing practices, one of the best ways to minimize the amount of finishing work on your 3d prints is by starting at the very beginning of the printing process.
+On the subject of printing practices, one of the best ways to minimize the amount of finishing work cleaning up 3D prints is by starting at the very beginning of the printing process.
 Your slicer settings have a lot to do with how your finished object looks.

 For example, layer height contributes greatly to how a finished object looks.
 Layer height is the setting that establishes the height of each layer of filament in your print.
 In some sense, layer height in 3d printing is akin to resolution in photography or videography.